Skip To Main Content

 MATH 300 • Elements of Precalculus

-Elements of Precalculus examines all of the major topics in precalculus.
+Elements of Precalculus examines all of the major topics in Precalculus.
 Fundamental concepts and skills are reviewed more thoroughly, and the pace of the course is slower.
 Elements of Precalculus is recommended for students earning a B- or below in Algebra 2.
 Technology is incorporated throughout the course.
+This course is not designed to prepare students for ADV coursework.

 Read More about MATH 300 • Elements of Precalculus